marjoleinF/pre/README.md

 ## Example: A rule ensemble for predicting ozone levels

-To get a first impression of how function `pre()` works, we will fit a prediction rule ensemble to predict Ozone levels using the `airquality` dataset.
+To get a first impression of how function `pre()` works, we will predict Ozone levels using the `airquality` dataset.
 We fit a prediction rule ensemble using function `pre()`:

 ``` r
 library("pre")